 In Oregon, it is illegal to disturb an archaeological site or object on private or nonfederal public land without obtaining an archaeological excavation permit (ORS 358.920[1] [a]).
 When archaeological objects or archaeological sites are identified inadvertently, this law applies once the discovery is determined to be archaeological.
-Similarly, federal laws prohibit the disturbance of archaeological resources on federal lands in the absence of a valid permit (43 C.F.R. §§ 7.5 and 7.6).
 The CRC and the Els will be aware of and follow the procedures set out below: